ndabAP/vue-command/CONTRIBUTING.md

 # Contributing

 I'm happy you want to contribute.
-To guarantee a healthy state, please make sure you read and fulfil the following sections.
+To guarantee a healthy state of this library, please make sure you read and fulfil the following sections.

 ## General